 Akron was once known as the "rubber capital of the world."
 The history of the Akron music scene includes Chrissie Hynde, James Ingram, Devo, The Black Keys and David Allen Coe.
 In the 2010 Census the metropolitan area had over 700,000 residents.
 A major campus in the area is University of Akron.
 The local music scene is covered by Akron Beacan Journal and West Side Reader.

 9th Street Exit makes fun R&B/dance music.
-Created by Ken Redon, the project has over 3,000 fans on ReverbNation and in 2012 has made the site's top 5 R&B/soul artist chart.
+Created by Ken Redon, the project has over 3,000 fans on ReverbNation and has made the site's top 5 R&B/soul artist chart.
 Ken began playing music in Cleveland in the 70s then started producing artists.
 His song "Popsicle" has an infectious groove and compares well with the best national hits.

 Akron Music Acts